"Where love and learning meet."

 We try to make sure reading books reflect our inclusive approach.
 If you find a book that you think gives the wrong message, please tell your child’s class teacher – we won’t be offended (some may slip through the net and we will be able to use them to teach children about gender equality).
 We do have books that are obviously aimed at girls or boys and we know these appeal to children – we are more worried about stories that give stereotypical messages about girls’ or boys’ roles in the world.

 We celebrate different abilities in many ways while also supporting the specific needs children may experience.
-We teach children to celebrate difference in our AllSorts learning as well as in our PSHE.
+We teach children to celebrate difference in our in our PSHE learning.

 We recognise that helping your child be equally included may need specific support and we will work with you and other agencies to ensure we do this well.